NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 + the eigenmode source and flux monitors are each defined on separate layers (1-5)

-Note that the volume regions of the source and flux monitors could have been specified in the simulation script rather than as part of the GDSII file.
+As an alternative, the volume regions of the source and flux monitors could have been specified in the simulation script rather than as part of the GDSII file.

 ---
 ## Simulation Script